CTF179/TPortal/README.md

 ## Create AWS resources
 Create an IAM user, and configure your keys for access.

-Create two tables on Dynamodb: Users, and Tickets
+Create two tables on Dynamodb: Users, and Tickets with Primary Key as `pkey`;

 ## Create Environment Variables
 ``` bash